ReVanced/revanced-manager/docs/2_4_settings.md

   Location: `⚙️ Settings -> Import & export -> Signing`

-- ### 📄 Export, import or reset ReVanced Patches selection
+- ### 📄 Export, import or reset patch selection

   Manage the ReVanced Patches selection.
-This is useful if you want to share your ReVanced Patches selection with others or reset it to the default selection.
+This is useful if you want to share your patch selection with others or reset it to the default selection.

   Location: `⚙️ Settings -> Import & export -> Patches`